canangok/TicketSalesSystem/README.md

 # TicketSalesSystem

-.Net 5, Mediatr Pattern , AutoMapper, Onion Architecture
+The ones I used for this project are: .Net 5, CQRS , Mediatr Pattern , AutoMapper, Onion Architecture